hungtuchen/relay-chat/README.md

 3. [Last, learn Relay](http://facebook.github.io/relay/docs/guides-containers.html#content)
 (and the series below)

-Trust me, I tried these 3 steps in reverse, and I went step by step again.
+I tried these 3 steps in reverse, and I went step by step again.